Chromium trioxide: Applications

 Chromium trioxide is mainly used in chrome plating.
 It is typically employed with additives that affect the plating process but do not react with the trioxide.
 The trioxide reacts with cadmium, zinc, and other metals to generate passivating chromate films that resist corrosion.
 It is also used in the production of synthetic rubies.
 Chromic acid solution is also used in applying types of anodic coating to aluminium, which are primarily used in aerospace applications.
 On the International Space Station, it is used to control bacteria growth in the wastewater storage tank.
 A chromic acid/phosphoric acid solution is also the preferred stripping agent of anodic coatings of all types.

+Organic chemistry

+Chromium trioxide and a variety of its derivatives are used in organic chemistry.
+Some of these reagents: